Rate this page:

 How it works in VoxEngine

-request.
-The template code simply sets a global transfer
+VoxEngine recognizes a liveAgentHandoff request as follows.
+The template code simply sets a global transfer variable to true.

-value is checked, an outgoing call is initiated with VoxEngine.callPSTN and finally, the media is connected with VoxEngine.easyProcess.
-Make sure to enter the destination phone number - such as your call center - and one of your caller IDs as part of the callPSTN
+Then, after the PlaybackFinished event indicates any preceding synthesized speech or audio has been played, this transfer value is checked, an outgoing call is initiated with VoxEngine.callPSTN and finally, the media is connected with VoxEngine.easyProcess.
+Make sure to enter the destination phone number - such as your call center - and one of your caller IDs as part of the callPSTN function.

 Modify VoxEngine interaction